dfreiberger/mk_experiments/bbb_1axis/README.md

 > Linux beaglebone 4.1.15-ti-rt-r43 #1 SMP PREEMPT RT Thu Jan 21 20:13:58 UTC 2016  armv7l GNU/Linux

 ### Install machinekit from sources
-At this point I was trying to follow the instructions from https://github.com/koppi/mk/blob/master/Machinekit-RT-Preempt-RPI.md, but I was having trouble with locating the machinekit-dev package, so I build and installed it from source following these instructions: http://www.machinekit.io/docs/developing/machinekit-developing/
+At this point I was trying to follow the instructions from https://github.com/koppi/mk/blob/master/Machinekit-RT-Preempt-RPI.md, but I was having trouble with locating the machinekit-dev package, so I built and installed it from source following these instructions: http://www.machinekit.io/docs/developing/machinekit-developing/

 This step took almost four hours, I am not sure if it was an issue with disk write speed or memory limitations of the BBB.
 I believe you can build this in a docker container using the machinekit tools (on a separate PC), which I will try if I have to build it again.